Tbrennan6/IcelandicNow/docs/05_Inflection_I/07_singular_personal_pronouns.md

 | **Dative**     | mér              | þér               |
 | **Genitive**   | mín              | þín               |

-The first and second-person pronouns are best learned together because thery are extremely common and their additional cases differ by only one letter.
+The first and second-person pronouns are best learned together because their additional cases differ by only one letter.

 *Tip: It may help your memory to notice that "mig," "mér," and "mín" are pretty similar to "me" in English.*